i2cy/CH347-HIDAPI/README.md

 </p>

 ## Abstract
-This project is the API library of CH347 USB-SPI bridge chip based on Python.
+This project is the API library of CH347 USB-SPI/I2C bridge chip based on Python.

-Standard USB-HID mode setting of CH347 chip supported only.
+`Standard USB-HID mode setting of CH347 chip supported only`

-This library provides full access of SPI settings and communication with CH347 USB-SPI bridge chip in Python language.
+This library provides full access of SPI/I2C settings and communication with CH347 USB-SPI bridge chip in Python language.

+For demonstration and code reference please refer to the `test.py` file in [source page](https://github.com/i2cy/CH347-HIDAPI/blob/master/test.py).

 [CH347-Chip Official Site](https://www.wch.cn/products/CH347.html)